gitter-badger/mod_imprinter/README.md

 # mod_imprinter
-Imprint Module for legal information spiced with microdata and microformat&lt;sup>2&lt;/sup> [h-card].
+Imprint Module for legal information spiced with microdata and microformat 2 [h-card].